Differentiable graph-structured models for inverse design of lattice materials: Results

-The direct stiffness approach consists of several steps: (i) constructing the stiffness matrix for each beam, (ii) adding masking to enable optimization of the beam connectivity, (iii) combining those matrices into a global stiffness matrix describing the whole lattice, and (iv) applying the experimental protocol for acquiring the desired mechanical property.
+The direct stiffness approach consists of several steps: 1) constructing the stiffness matrix for each beam, 2) adding masking to enable optimization of the beam connectivity, 3) combining those matrices into a global stiffness matrix describing the whole lattice, and 4) applying the experimental protocol for acquiring the desired mechanical property.
+In our framework, these steps take the following form:

-\textit{(i) Stiffness matrices}: For an edge $(i,j)$, node features $\pmb r_i$ and $\pmb r_j$ (the ``messages'') are turned into edge features $L_{ij}$, $s_{ij}$ and $c_{ij}$, see \cref{eq:L,eq:sin,eq:cos}.
-Those edge features are sufficient to construct the stiffness matrix $K_{ij}$ on the edge, see \cref{eq:rod,eq:beam}.

-\textit{(ii) Masking}: To mask a beam, the binary masking value $M_{ij}$ is multiplied to the stiffness matrix $K_{ij}$.
-Hence, if a beam is masked out, its contribution will not appear in the global stiffness matrix.

-\textit{(iii) Global stiffness matrix}: Constructing the global stiffness matrix is equivalent to a pooling operation that takes the features (masked stiffness matrix) of each edge and combines it into one global quantity valid for the whole graph (see \cref{fig:MPFE} for an illustration).

-\textit{(iv) Properties}: As discussed in \cref{SI:stiff}, to calculate the resulting deformation of the lattice given an external load, operations such as selecting parts of arrays and matrices, matrix-vector products, solving a system of linear equations and addition are required, which are all differentiable.
+\begin{enumerate} \item \textbf{\emph{Stiffness matrices}}: For an edge $(i,j)$, node features $\pmb r_i$ and $\pmb r_j$ (the ``messages'') are turned into edge features $L_{ij}$, $s_{ij}$ and $c_{ij}$, see \cref{eq:L,eq:sin,eq:cos}.
+Those edge features are sufficient to construct the stiffness matrix $\pmb{K}_{ij}$ on the edge, see \cref{eq:rod,eq:beam} in the experimental procedures. \item \textbf{\emph{Masking}}: To mask a beam, the binary masking value $M_{ij}$ is multiplied to the stiffness matrix $\pmb{K}_{ij}$.
+Hence, if a beam is masked out, its contribution will not appear in the global stiffness matrix. \item \textbf{\emph{Global stiffness matrix}}: Constructing the global stiffness matrix is equivalent to a pooling operation that takes the features (masked stiffness matrix) of each edge and combines it into one global quantity valid for the whole graph (see \cref{fig:MPFE} for an illustration). \item \textbf{\emph{Properties}}: As discussed in the supplemental experimental procedures, to calculate the resulting deformation of the lattice given an external load, operations such as selecting parts of arrays and matrices, matrix-vector products, solving a system of linear equations and addition are required, which are all differentiable.
 Similarly, the additional operations needed to obtain the effective elastic modulus and Poisson's ratio (e.g. linear regression) are differentiable as well.
-For the relative density, we can simply sum up $L_{ij}$, as calculated using message passing in (i), over all edges $(i,j) \in \mathcal{E}$ with $M_{ij} > 0$ to obtain $L^*$ and subsequently $\dens$.
+For the relative density, we can simply sum up $L_{ij}$, as calculated using message passing in 1), over all edges $(i,j) \in \mathcal{E}$ with $M_{ij} > 0$ to obtain $L^*$ and subsequently $\dens$ (see \cref{eq:rhopoisson} in the experimental procedures). \end{enumerate}